 We’ve made a host of travel programs featuring a diverse range of topics: from robot fighters in Tokyo and graffiti artists in Sao Paolo to sporty sheikhs in Qatar and sartorial cyclists in London’s East End.
 We’ve also documented the world's creative hotspots, writing about artist-run galleries in Melbourne, the fusion music scene in Istanbul and architecture in Singapore.

 Over the last few years we have ventured into events - from high fashion shows to gritty urban pop-ups.
 Working with international teams we've staged large-scale fashion and music shows in Lisbon, Shanghai and Milan, taken over NYC's Times Square's jumbo monitors to turn them into a giant art canvas and custom-designed films and animations for Federation Square's new digital facade in Melbourne to create a new range of film-based public art installations.
+Our latest film FREEMAN was released in 2020 to critical acclaim.
 Please take a look at our portfolio!

 These are some of our new projects!
-Some are in development so feel free to contact us for more information.
+Feel free to contact us for more information.

 Get in touch at